strimzi/strimzi-kafka-operator/development-docs/systemtests/io.strimzi.systemtest.connect.ConnectST.md

 ## testScaleConnectAndConnectorSubresource

-**Description:** This test verifies the scaling functionality of Kafka Connect and Kafka Connector subresources.
+**Description:** This test verifies the scaling functionality of Kafka Connect and KafkaConnector subresources.

 **Steps:**